 The pandemic notwithstanding, 5 billion people do not have access to safe surgical and anesthesia care when needed and 18 million die annually from preventable surgical conditions.
 Access to timely and safe surgery, including cesarean section, is not a luxury, but rather a critical piece of the continuum of care, Varallo insists, adding that safe surgery needs to be integrated into all maternal and newborn health programs.
 Consider that timely access to safe cesarean section can prevent approximately 25% of maternal deaths and anywhere between 30% and 70% of newborn deaths.

-Committed before, during and after COVID-19 to tackling the myriad issues that underpin such daunting statistics, Jhpiego has been working with public and private partners in Ethiopia, Tanzania, Cambodia, Afghanistan and Kenya to promote safe surgery.
+Committed before, during and after COVID-19 to tackling the myriad issues that underpin such daunting statistics, Jhpiego has been working with public and private partners in Ethiopia, Tanzania, Cambodia and Kenya to promote safe surgery.
 We talked with Varallo about his work with Jhpiego’s safe surgery program.

 Q: The specific focus of the panel that you’re co-moderating is obstetrics—which seems near and dear to your heart, in terms of safe surgery.